 It may be that your dog has eaten something it shouldn't have.
 Sometimes a dog will eat grass to relieve the tummy upset.
 Drinking a lot of water will help the dog vomit, too.
 In this instance, you might see undigested food as well as water, and you should allow your pet time for its tummy to settle before feeding it again.
 A bland diet for a meal or two should set everything right.
 If it doesn't, then you should consult your vet.

 An inflamed stomach is a more serious matter.
 If your dog is gulping down lots of water but acts like it is in pain, won't eat, and/or runs a fever, you should take the dog in for a checkup.
 Again, it's a treatable condition, so see your vet.

 Sometimes dogs will eat things that cannot be digested.
 When the stomach is blocked by something like a sock or stick, the dog may try to vomit it up by drinking lots of water.
 Your vet may do an x-ray if this is suspected, and surgery may be required to remove the obstruction.

 They Have a Parasite Load

 Dogs get a number of parasites that can upset their stomachs.
-Puppies, especially, are prone to having intestinal worms.
+Puppies, especially, are prone to having parasites and must be put on dewormers.
 Dogs that have been living feral for a while, or those that are poorly bred and badly cared for may have them as well.
 Your veterinarian will identify the type of parasite and treat accordingly.

 You might see the actual worms in the vomit or in the dog's stool.
 If you can take a sample in it makes the diagnosis quick.